 The entire town of Puerto del Rosario is an Outdoor Sculpture Park, with over 50 pieces of art scattered all over the city.
-The sculptures were designed by different artists as part on an annual contest called The International Symposium of Sculpture.
+The sculptures were designed by different artists as part of an annual contest called The International Symposium of Sculpture.

 You can just take a walk through the pedestrian city center, or the ocean promenade and you will find these pieces of art at every corner, each different from the other.
 Some of the big pieces are placed in the roundabouts or intersections and you will be surprised at the creativity demonstrated by the artists.

 It seems like the town of Puerto del Rosario loves art and aims to bring it to the streets, both with the sculpture park and now with the mural paintings.
 The initiative has started in 2011 and by now there are over 400 mural paintings in the city.

 Miguel de Unamuno was a Spanish novelist, poet and philosopher who was forced to live in exile until 1930 in Fuerteventura.
-His house in Puerto del Rosario is now a museum open to the public, so if you want to know more about Unamuno, you should go and visit the where he lived.
+His house in Puerto del Rosario is now a museum open to the public, so if you want to know more about Unamuno, you should go and visit where he lived.

-Playa Chica has many facilities like beach showers, life guards and changing rooms.
+Playa Chica has many facilities like beach showers, lifeguards and changing rooms.

-Close to Puerto del Rosario you will find another large beach called Playa Blanca.
+Close to Puerto del Rosario, you will find another large beach called Playa Blanca.